Critical Reasoning Stimuli

 The first sentence of the stimulus is the conclusion: there are far fewer kidney donors available than there are people who need kidneys.
 This is a classic supply-demand imbalance issue.
 The supply (available kidney donors) cannot meet the demand (number of people on the kidney transplant list).
 Although we know this to be true in the real world, we must consider whether the author offers an airtight argument.

 As premises, the author offers two pieces of data.
 First, there are currently 95,000 people on the official kidney transplant list.
-Second, in 2012 there were only 16,500 kidney transplants.
+Second, two years ago, there were only 16,500 kidney transplants.
 Unfortunately, the premises do not offer definite proof of a supply-demand imbalance.
 Two problems stand out:

 The years are different.
-We do not know how many people were on the official kidney transplant list in 2012, nor do we know how many kidney transplants currently occur.
-Perhaps only 16,500 people were on the official transplant list in 2012 and perhaps 95,000 kidney transplants will take place in the current year.
+We do not know how many people were on the official kidney transplant list two years ago, nor do we know how many kidney transplants currently occur.
+Perhaps only 16,500 people were on the official transplant list two years ago and perhaps 95,000 kidney transplants will take place in the current year.
 If so, there really is no supply-demand imbalance.

-We are told the number of kidney transplants that occurred in 2012, but we do not know how many kidney donors were available.
+We are told the number of kidney transplants that occurred two years ago, but we do not know how many kidney donors were available.
 The author is assuming that the number of kidney transplants is a good proxy for the number of available donors, but this doesn’t necessarily have to be the case.
 Perhaps the number of available donors was equal to the number of people on the transplant list, but far fewer transplants occurred for some other reason, such as bureaucratic snafus.

 This is a strengthen question, as indicated by the words “most strengthens” in the question stem.
 For these questions, incorrect answers will either be irrelevant or actually weaken the argument (the opposite of our objective).
 Our correct answer will most likely focus on fixing one of the flaws that we identified within the argument.